 Blogs Can Be Spontaneous and Informal

 With the ability to post frequently, not all information needs to be collected before announcing an exciting event or be copy edited and perfect.
-It can be one short paragraph informally jotted down.
+A post can be one short paragraph informally jotted down.
 Who wants to know about a baby born a month ago when it can be announced within minutes?
 So what if there is no name yet?
 It can be sent when available.
 Distribution is essentially free so three short posts can be sent as easily as one long.
-Frequency can be irritating, but sometimes it is a welcome virtue.
+Frequency can often be irritating, but sometimes it is a welcome virtue.

 A blog post can be quickly written and distributed with little extra cost beyond maintaining a website (which you should already be doing.)

 I use WordPress because it is free, well-designed, constantly updated, and used by millions of other people worldwide.
 I can always find advice.
-It can be used on your own website under your own domain or on the WordPress.com website where WordPress will host a blog for you.
-It is easy to learn by anyone familiar with word-processing program and the web.
+It can be used on your website under your own domain or on the WordPress.com website where WordPress will host a blog for you.
+It is easy to learn by anyone familiar with the word-processing program and the web.

 What the software does is set up a framework for organizing and sharing information.
 Think of each news item as an individual snippet.
 WordPress helps you organize each snippet chronologically and by author, title, date, subject, keywords, etc. The snippet can always be found by searching any of those elements.

-Wordpress also keeps track of subscribers so you can distribute these news items as they are published or weekly or monthly.
+WordPress also keeps track of subscribers so you can distribute these news items as they are published or weekly or monthly.
 Any schedule you choose.
 It does many more things but in terms of replacing printed or email newsletters with a blog, these are some of the main advantages.